phillipklose/expenses-registry/README.md

 ### IDE - IntelliJ IDEA
 Create a Spring Boot Run Configuration with Active Profiles set to `local`.

+## Health checks

+In order to monitor the status of the application, `spring boot actuator` mechanism is used.

+List of exposed endpoints:
+* status page - /manage/status
+* info page - /manage/info

 ## Docker

 ### Build an image